FilipposSevastakis/InformationSystems_TermProject/README.md

-# Information Systems - Term Project: <br> Comparison of CrateDB and QuestDB Time Series DBs
+# Comparison of CrateDB and QuestDB Time Series DBs
 Term project for the course 'Analysis and Design of Information Systems', NTUA, 2023/24

 ## Objective: